KJSendrejas/LSA-DistilBERT-Model/README.md

 ## Acknowledgements
 We would like to extend our heartfelt appreciation to Ms. Charisse P. Barbosa, MSIS, our thesis adviser, for the unwavering support and guidance provided throughout the process of completing our thesis, titled "Deep NLP and DistilBERT Conversational Chatbot for Customer Relationship Management.", for her exceptional support, constructive feedback, and guidance.
 She has been instrumental in shaping the direction of our thesis and enhancing the quality of our work.
 We are truly fortunate to have had a dedicated and knowledgeable adviser.

 We would like to express our gratitude to Mr. Randy F. Ardeña, MCS, Ms. Fe B. Yara, MSIS, and Mr. Meljhon V. Aborde, MIT, the members of our thesis committee,  for their valuable insights, thoughtful suggestions, and constructive criticism.
 Their diverse perspectives have contributed significantly to the depth and rigor of our research.
-To Mr. Ryan Keath De Leon, an Artificial Intelligence expert, and Ms. Kristine Mae Adlaon, a Natural Language Processing expert, for validating our work and for providing recommendations for our Machine Learning model.
+To Mr. Ryan Keath De Leon, an Artificial Intelligence expert for validating our work and for providing recommendations for our Machine Learning model.

 We want to acknowledge the College of Computing Education and the University of Mindanao for providing a conducive academic environment for the successful completion of our thesis.
 The library staff, administrative personnel, and fellow students have all played a part in creating a supportive scholarly community.